sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 `id_token_signing_alg_values_supported`
 > REQUIRED.
 JSON array containing the list of JWS signing algorithms (`alg` values) supported by the OpenID Provider for the ID Token to encode the Claims in a JWT.
 For more information, refer to [Algorithms](#algorithms).

+`id_token_encryption_alg_values_supported`
+> OPTIONAL.
+JSON array containing the list of JWE encryption algorithms (`alg` values) supported by the OpenID Provider for the ID Token to encrypt the Content Encryption Key (CEK).
+REQUIRED when the OpenID Provider supports encryption of ID Tokens.
+For more information, refer to [Algorithms](#algorithms).

+`id_token_encryption_enc_values_supported`
+> OPTIONAL.
+JSON array containing the list of JWE encryption algorithms (`enc` values) supported by the OpenID Provider for the ID Token to encrypt the Claims in a JWT using the CEK.
+REQUIRED when the OpenID Provider supports encryption of ID Tokens.
+For more information, refer to [Algorithms](#algorithms).

 `userinfo_signing_alg_values_supported`
 > REQUIRED.
 JSON array containing the list of JWS signing algorithms (`alg` values) supported by the UserInfo Endpoint to encode the Claims in a JWT.
+For more information, refer to [Algorithms](#algorithms).

+`userinfo_encryption_alg_values_supported`
+> OPTIONAL.
+JSON array containing the list of JWE encryption algorithms (`alg` values) supported by the OpenID Provider for the UserInfo Endpoint to encrypt the Content Encryption Key (CEK).
+REQUIRED when the OpenID Provider supports encryption of UserInfo responses.
+For more information, refer to [Algorithms](#algorithms).

+`userinfo_encryption_enc_values_supported`
+> OPTIONAL.
+JSON array containing the list of JWE encryption algorithms (`enc` values) supported by the OpenID Provider for the UserInfo Endpoint to encrypt the Claims in a JWT using the CEK.
+REQUIRED when the OpenID Provider supports encryption of UserInfo responses.
+For more information, refer to [Algorithms](#algorithms).

+`request_object_signing_alg_values_supported`
+> REQUIRED.
+JSON array containing the list of JWS signing algorithms (`alg` values) supported by the OpenID Provider for Request Objects.
+These algorithms are applicable for Request Objects passed by value and passed by reference.
+For more information, refer to [Algorithms](#algorithms).

+`request_object_encryption_alg_values_supported`
+> OPTIONAL.
+JSON array containing the list of JWE encryption algorithms (`alg` values) supported by the OpenID Provider for Request Objects to encrypt the Content Encryption Key (CEK).
+REQUIRED when the OpenID Provider supports encryption of UserInfo responses.
+For more information, refer to [Algorithms](#algorithms).

+`request_object_encryption_enc_values_supported`
+> OPTIONAL.
+JSON array containing the list of JWE encryption algorithms (`enc` values) supported by the OpenID Provider for Request Objects to encrypt the Claims in a JWT using the CEK.
+REQUIRED when the OpenID Provider supports encryption of UserInfo responses.
 For more information, refer to [Algorithms](#algorithms).

 `request_uri_parameter_supported`
 > OPTIONAL.
 Boolean value which specifies whether the OpenID Provider accepts Request Objects passed by reference using the `request_uri` parameter.
 As per [[OpenID.Core]], the default value is `true`.